aleksei-berezkin/typique/README.md

 If a generated name is already used elsewhere, Typique appends a numeric suffix:
 `-0`, `-1`, `-2`, and so on.

-Finally, the [Configuration](./docs/Configuration.md) lets you control how the context name is transformed into a class or css-var name.
+Finally, the [naming configuration](./docs/Configuration.md) lets you control how the context name is transformed into a class or css-var name.
 For example, you can add constant parts, random parts, or even exclude the context name entirely.

-## Validation

-### Uniqueness

-TODO
+## Class and css-var names validation

+Typique checks, that the names:

+- Correspond to the context name and current [naming configuration](./docs/Configuration.md)
+- Are unique within the TypeScript project

+In case of invalid name, a diagnostic is delivered via the standard TypeScript machinery, and quick-fixes are suggested:

+(pic)

+### The scope of uniqueness

+Quick recap: the "TypeScript project" means the `tsconfig.json` file, source files which are included to it (referred to as "roots"), and all files that are reachable via imports from the roots.
+One workspace can include multiple TypeScript projects, which is a typical case of monorepos.

+The scope of names uniqueness is TypeScript project, not the workspace.
+To guarantee names uniqueness between the different TypeScript project, you can add names prefixes and suffixes via [naming configuration](./docs/Configuration.md).
+See also [demos description](./demos/) for additional comments on monorepo setup.

-## Nesting
+## Nesting CSS objects

 The nested rules are interpreted as per the emerging [CSS Nesting Module](https://drafts.csswg.org/css-nesting-1/) specification.
 Currently Typique downlevels the nested CSS rules to plain objects; the support for native nesting is planned.